-When you turn on the faucet, have you ever wondered where that water comes from?
-Or why it sprays out so fast?
-Water comes from many places, but to make it to your house, it first has to be pumped up into a water tower.
-It’s just a giant tank high up off the ground.
-When the water comes back down, it pushes down on itself and rushes through the pipes underground.
-So our friends Elijah and Shane S. asked us, how much water does a water tower hold, and why are water towers so high off the ground?
-The higher they are, the farther the water has to fall and the faster it goes.
-Water towers come in all sizes, but each holds about 1 day’s worth of water needed for its town.
-It can be a million gallons or more — that’s 50 times as much as a swimming pool!
+Where does the water spraying from your faucet come from?
+It comes from lots of faraway places, but to reach everyone’s sink, it has to be pumped up into a “water tower,” a giant tank high off the ground.
+When the water comes back down, it pushes down on itself and rushes through the underground pipes to every building in town.
+The higher the water tower, the harder it pushes and the faster it sprays!
+So our fans Elijah and Shane S. asked, how much water does a water tower hold?
+Towers come in all sizes, but each holds about 1 day’s worth of water needed for its town.
+It can be a million gallons or more — that’s about 50 swimming pools!

 Wee ones: Hold a glass under a faucet, turn on the water, and count “1 alligator, 2 alligator…” until it’s full.
 How many seconds (alligators) did it take?
-Try again running it faster!
+Try again running the water faster!

-Little kids: If it takes 1 minute to fill a big bucket of water from your faucet, but 10 minutes to fill your bathtub, how much longer did the tub take?
-Bonus: If your tub holds 40 gallons, how would you count those up counting by 10s?
+Little kids: If it takes 8 minutes to fill a bucket of water from your faucet, but 10 minutes to fill your bathtub, which one takes longer to fill?
+Bonus: How much longer does the tub take?

 Wee ones: Different for everyone’s faucet…see what you get!